openfoodfacts/open-prices/CONTRIBUTING.md

 ## Install pre-commit hooks

-This repo uses [pre-commit](https://pre-commit.com/) to enforce code styling, etc. To use it, run the following (in your virtual environment):
+This repo uses [pre-commit](https://pre-commit.com/) to enforce code styling, etc. To install it, run the following (in your virtual environment):

 ```
-pre-commit run
+pre-commit install
 ```

+Now `pre-commit` will run automatically on `git commit` :)